Tinnitus

 What causes tinnitus?

-- Hearing loss: Most people who have tinnitus also have some kind of hearing loss.
+Hearing Loss: Most people who have tinnitus also have some kind of hearing loss.

-- Loud noise: Exposure to loud noise can cause permanent hearing loss and tinnitus.
+Loud Noise: Exposure to loud noise can cause permanent hearing loss and tinnitus.
 Continued exposure can make the tinnitus and hearing loss get worse.

-- Medicine: More than 200 medicines, including aspirin, can cause tinnitus.
+Medicine: More than 200 medicines, including aspirin, can cause tinnitus.
 If you have tinnitus and you take medicine, ask your doctor or pharmacist whether your medicine could be involved.

-- Other potential causes: Allergies, tumors, problems in the heart and blood vessels, jaws, and neck can cause tinnitus.
+Other potential causes: Allergies, tumors, problems in the heart and blood vessels, jaws, and neck can cause tinnitus.

 What should I do if I have tinnitus?